Here is a quick picture about the signaling architecture :

 Key here are on both layers, low and high.

-- Low levels are in charge of handling data exchange protocol to
+- Low levels binding used as AGL service, handle data exchange protocol to

-decode/encode and retransmit with an AGL compatible format, most convenient
+decode/encode and retransmit with an AGL compatible format using Application

-way using Application Framework events.
-These are divided into two parts,
+Framework events.
+These are divided into two parts, which are :

-- Transport Layer plug-in that is able to read/write a protocol.
+- A transport Layer binding’s plug-in that is able to read/write a from a device.

-- High level signal composer gathers multiple low level signaling sources and creates new virtuals signals from the raw signals defined (eg. signal made from gps latitude and longitude that computes the heading of vehicle).
-It is modular and each signal source should be handled by specific plugins which take care of get the underlying event from low level or define signaling composition with simple or complex operation to output value from raw signals
+- High level signal composer binding gathers multiple low level signaling sources.
+Then from these sources, it exposes theirs raw signals or more interesting can creates new virtuals signals from them.
+Example: A signal made from gps latitude and longitude that computes the heading of vehicle.
+This is modular and each signal source should be handled by specific plugins which take care of get the underlying event from low level or define signaling composition with simple or complex operation to output value from raw signals.

 A transport plug-in is a shared library that shares a common API to be compatible with low level services that is: